cherninlab/tcg-engine/README.md

-# TCG Game Template
+# Rism - Trading Card Game

-A complete Trading Card Game (TCG) solution, using a Cloudflare Workers backend and multiple React frontends (Admin panel and Client).
+A complete Trading Card Game (TCG) solution.
+Rism uses a Cloudflare Workers backend and multiple React frontends (Admin panel and Client).
 This monorepo provides everything you need to build, manage, and play a TCG-style game.

 ## Architecture Overview